pixlkat/real_aes/README.txt

 ## Introduction

+Real AES provides an encryption method plugin for the Encrypt module (https://drupal.org/project/encrypt).
-Real AES is a library loader for the Defuse PHP-encryption library.
+It also serves as a library loader for the Defuse PHP-encryption library.

-It in addition provides partial API compatibility with the insecure AES module (via a submodule) to act as a replacement for use with other modules.
+Partial API compatibility with the insecure AES module (via a submodule) is provided to act as a replacement for use with other modules.
 Contrary to AES, this module will not accept keys that are too long or too small.

 Defuse PHP-encryption provides authenticated encryption via an Encrypt-then-MAC scheme.
 AES-128 CBC is the encryption algorithm, SHA-256 the hash algorithm for the HMAC.
 IV's are automatically and randomly generated.
 You do not need